‘Mad Pooper’ Offered Free Toilet Paper From Charmin If She Stops Public Defecation, Turns Herself In [Video]

 Cathy told KKTV 11 that there are a number of public restrooms in the vicinity, so she believes the female jogger is “targeting” the area, calling the Mad Pooper’s actions “intentional.”

-The habitual runner reportedly does try to clean up after herself by bringing her own paper napkins to the scene of her evacuations, rather than leaving a mess on the ground, The Huffington Post notes.
+The habitual runner reportedly does try to clean up after herself by bringing her own paper napkins to the scene of her evacuations, rather than leaving a mess on the ground, the Huffington Post notes.
 So far, the Mad Pooper has also confined her areas of public defecation to the ground and not on top of vehicles, inside cars, or on other such property.

-Police in Colorado Springs call the case “abnormal,” noting it’s unlike any the department has seen before, according to The Kansas City Star.
+Police in Colorado Springs call the case “abnormal,” noting it’s unlike any the department has seen before, according to the Kansas City Star.

 The El Paso County Sheriff’s Department recently posted a photo on its Facebook page featuring three smiling officers all wearing surgical gloves.
 One officer is holding up a pooper scooper while another has an evidence bag in his gloved hands.
-According to KABC 7, the image appeared on social media after the Mad Pooper story went viral.
+According to KABC 7, the image, along with its humorous caption, appeared on social media after the Mad Pooper story went viral.

 Despite the jokes being made about the Mad Pooper and her odd public defecation habits, Colorado Springs police have stated that the case is a serious one and that the female jogger may have mental health problems, according to KRDO 13.